Theologians discussing the book of Esther often summarize its purpose like this:

 This approach to Esther overlooks a significant point in the story.
 We mustn’t miss this point as it holds the key to the book.
 And here it is: Just as God moved the heart of King Cyrus to grant political salvation to His people (2 Chron.
 36:22), so in the story of Esther, God presents the story of King Ahasuerus’s decrees of political salvation to point the people of God to a deeper spiritual reality, the story of a coming Saviour.

 God is here calling His people’s eye forward to His Mighty Acts, His sovereignty in sending a Saviour who in His death and resurrection would bring salvation.
-Not political salvation as in Esther’s day, not yet.
-But rather a Saviour who would save His people from a much greater foe.
+Just as in Esther’s day, this salvation would not be political, not yet.
+Rather, God would send a Saviour to liberate His people from a much greater foe.
 Their sins.
 And in so doing, He would grant them entry forever to the Kingdom of Heaven.
-A Saviour who will one day come again, as Conquering King.
+And grant them the sure hope that the Saviour one day come again, as Conquering King.

 So, then, God is solidly on the throne in the book of Esther.
 Not in some abstract or distant sense but embedded and even embodied fully, substantively, typologically in the text.
 King Ahasuerus is not intended as a model of morality nor of immorality, then.
 No, we are to see how God is using Him to present to His people the story of their salvation through Jesus Christ in union with God the Father.